andrastantos/anachron/docs/cpu/dma.rst

 ========== ==================================== ================================
 Bit-field  Name                                 Description
 ========== ==================================== ================================
-0          :code:`DMA_STAT_BIT_CH_ACTIVE`       If set, the DMA channel is active and will respond to requests.
+0          :code:`dma_stat_bit_ch_active`       If set, the DMA channel is active and will respond to requests.
 If cleared, it is inactive
-1          :code:`DMA_STAT_BIT_CH_REQ_PENDING`  If set, the DMA channel is actively requesting control of the bus.
+1          :code:`dma_stat_bit_ch_req_pending`  If set, the DMA channel is actively requesting control of the bus.
 If cleared, it doesn't
-2          :code:`DMA_STAT_BIT_CH_INT_PENDING`  If set, the DMA channel is requesting an interrupt.
-This bit is a copy of the corresponding bit in the :code:`DMA_INT_STAT` register
+2          :code:`dma_stat_bit_ch_int_pending`  If set, the DMA channel is requesting an interrupt.
+This bit is a copy of the corresponding bit in the :code:`dma_int_stat` register
 ========== ==================================== ================================

-The :code:`DMA_INT_STAT` register contains a single bit for each channel:
+The :code:`dma_int_stat` register contains a single bit for each channel:

 ========== ============================= ================================
 Bit-field  Name                          Description
 ========== ============================= ================================
-0          :code:`DMA_CH_0_INT_PENDING`  If set, DMA channel 0 is requesting an interrupt.
+0          :code:`dma_ch_0_int_pending`  If set, DMA channel 0 is requesting an interrupt.
 Write 1 to clear pending interrupt.
-1          :code:`DMA_CH_1_INT_PENDING`  If set, DMA channel 1 is requesting an interrupt.
+1          :code:`dma_ch_1_int_pending`  If set, DMA channel 1 is requesting an interrupt.
 Write 1 to clear pending interrupt.
-2          :code:`DMA_CH_2_INT_PENDING`  If set, DMA channel 2 is requesting an interrupt.
+2          :code:`dma_ch_2_int_pending`  If set, DMA channel 2 is requesting an interrupt.
 Write 1 to clear pending interrupt.
-3          :code:`DMA_CH_3_INT_PENDING`  If set, DMA channel 3 is requesting an interrupt.
+3          :code:`dma_ch_3_int_pending`  If set, DMA channel 3 is requesting an interrupt.
 Write 1 to clear pending interrupt.
 ========== ============================= ================================

 These bits are set whenever the corresponding DMA channel starts requesting an interrupt.
-The bits (and the corresponding interrupt request) can be cleared by writing a '1' into the proper bit in the `DMA_INT_STAT` register.
+The bits (and the corresponding interrupt request) can be cleared by writing a '1' into the proper bit in the `dma_int_stat` register.

 A DMA transfer is programmed by setting the appropriate configuration register bits, the limit register and finally writing the address register.
 The act of writing the address register will activate the DMA channel.

 An active DMA channel is accepting requests as long its address register is less then or equal to its limit register.
 Upon the last transfer, the :code:`tc` output pin is asserted to signal the peripheral that the DMA transfer completed.
 At the same time, a CPU interrupt is raised (if interrupts are enabled).
 The interrupt pending bit reflects the fact that an interrupt is raised.
-This bit can be cleared by writing a '1' to the appropriate bit of the :code:`DMA_INT_STAT` register.
+This bit can be cleared by writing a '1' to the appropriate bit of the :code:`dma_int_stat` register.